arkency/posts/posts/2015-05-16-start-using-es6-with-rails-today.md

 ### Using Node.JS with Gulp
 Marcin [wrote](http://blog.arkency.com/2015/03/gulp-modern-approach-to-asset-pipeline-for-rails-developers/) some time ago about unusual approach for asset serving in Rails applications.
 We can completely remove sprockets and do it on our own with simple Node.js application.

 We want to remove any dependencies on Sprockets or any other Ruby gem, when it comes to asset serving.
-Moreover, using this method, we get the **faster overall asset compiling** than with Sprockets.
+Moreover, using this method, we get **faster overall asset compiling** than with Sprockets.

 With Gulp, we can use `babelify` and `browserify` node packages in our asset processing process.
 It let us to use all ES6 features without any inconvenience.
 You can see example Gulpfile.js with ES6 transpiling and SASS compiling on gist: [Gulpfile.js](https://gist.github.com/voter101/9c824a30f712e7724cad)

 # Conclusions

 There are many more workarounds to get ES6 in Rails environment that doesn't require discarding Sprockets.
-Unfortunately none of them are good enough to mention.
+Unfortunately none of them are good enough to mention as production-ready.
 I strongly recommend going with Gulp.
 It's simple, powerful and provides native environment to work with assets.
 If you don't want to switch from Sprockets, you can try-out `sprockets-es6` gem.

 If you want to receive more articles about Rails and front-end, sign-up for our newsletter below.